- 1 Function of Cartilage

 Articular cartilage is a type of hyaline cartilage that is found on the surface of bones in synovial joints.
 It has a unique structure that is organised into specific zones.

 The chondrocytes are flattened at the surface and in the deeper layers, chondrocytes are stacked in columns within a calcified matrix – increasing their resistance to compressive forces.
-Articular cartilage does not have an overlying perichondrium but instead it is covered by the synovial membrane.
+Articular cartilage does not have an overlying perichondrium instead, it is covered by the synovial membrane.

 Elastic cartilage contains collagen and an abundance of elastic fibres that are arranged into a threadlike network in which chondrocytes can be found.